kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to be able to hear a sound when I die or complete the game. (check)

 ### *Post Phase 3*
+The following user stories were implemented post phase 3 before beginning phase 4:
 - As a user, I want to be able to see graphical images to represent the game sprites.

 ### *Phase 4*
+This phase involved increasing code robustness and refactoring to implement design patterns.

 #### *Phase 4: Task 2*
-I have chosen to implement a robust class in my model package.
+I chose to implement a robust class named Inventory in my model package.
 It contains three methods that are tested for a checked exception, both when the exception is thrown and not thrown.

 Class Name: Inventory